Moving home in London soon? make a booking with one of our professional Movers.

 Make sure you receive an email acknowledgement back, and keep it for your records.
 You should also check you have the full contact details of your movers and keep them to hand as your moving day approaches just in case of any last minute issues.

 And that is pretty much it.
 Most of the above is basic common sense, you just need to give yourself a little breathing space preferably a couple of weeks before your move to sit down and invest a little time in finding a good Mover.
+Lastly, have a quick look at the kinds of things Movers like you to know about before the big day.

 Have a great Move!